Ed94/gencpp/docs/Readme.md

 **There is no support for validating expressions.**
 Its difficult to parse without enough benefits (At the metaprogramming level).
+I plan to add this only at the tail of the project parsing milestone.

 **Only trivial template support is provided.**
 The intention is for only simple, non-recursive substitution.